Docs Menu

 Backups are copies of your data that encapsulate the state of your cluster at a given time.
 Backups provide a safety measure in the event of data loss.
 If you have strict data protection requirements, you can enable a Backup Compliance Policy to protect your backup data.

-To manage or restore backups for a cluster, you must have Project Owner access to the project.
-Users with Organization Owner access must add themselves as a Project Owner to the project before they can manage or restore backups.
+Users with Organization Owner access must add themselves as a Project Backup Manager or Project Owner to the project before they can manage or restore backups.

 Be aware that:

-• Atlas backups are not available for M0 free clusters.
+• Atlas backups are not available for M0 Free clusters.
 You may use mongodump to back up your M0 cluster data and mongorestore to restore that data.
 To learn how to manually back up your data, see Command Line Tools.

 • You can't write to your cluster while a backup restore is in progress for that cluster.